TokamakUI/Tokamak/README.md

 We do agree that there's an overhead of `.init` for props and a requirement of props initializer arguments to be ordered.
-For the latter, we have a helpful convention in Gluon that all named arguments to props initializers should be ordered alphabetically.
+For the latter, we have a helpful convention in Tokamak that all named arguments to props initializers should be ordered alphabetically.

-The main problem is that currently there's no easily extensible Swift parser or a macro system available that would allow something like JSX to be used for Gluon.
+The main problem is that currently there's no easily extensible Swift parser or a macro system available that would allow something like JSX to be used for Tokamak.
 As soon is it becomes easy to implement, we'd definitely consider it as an option.

 ### Why is `render` function `static` on `Component` protocol?